IAmBaut/ImgboardTools/README.md

 ## Requirements

-You need Python and the python library *Pillow*, get it with `pip install pillow`.
+You need Python and the Python library *Pillow*, get it with `pip install pillow`.

 You also need the following software/executables:
 * ffmpeg (including ffprobe)